 It is fair to say both areas are amazing places to live.
-However, I am biased!
-I moved to Denver in 2014 from Redwood City, Calif.
+However, I am biased.
+I moved to Denver in 2014 from Redwood City, California.
 My hometown is located in the peninsula of the Bay Area.
 Redwood City’s claim to fame is its huge welcoming sign that says, “Climate Best by Government Test.”
 I was originally captivated by Denver's outdoor adventure opportunities, incredibly friendly people and really great food.
-After a visit that involved rock climbing, hiking around Red Rocks, learning about the cheaper rent and scoping out some great breweries, I was sold.
+After a visit that involved rock climbing, a hike around Red Rocks, cost of living compared to the Bay, and scoping out some great breweries, I was sold.
 It seems like a lifetime ago and I couldn't be happier with my decision.

 Housing has definitely gotten more expensive since my move in 2014, but I can proudly say I was able to purchase my first house in 2018 and am excited to have established some solid roots here.
-Working in real estate, I have seen the prices go up by about 7 - 10 percent each year, but compared to back home in California, Denver is still reasonable.
 According to NerdWallet, Denver's cost of housing is 60 percent lower than San Francisco's and that was definitely a huge incentive for me back in 2014 when I moved.

 What to expect before you move to Denver

 Slower Pace of Life